khaledYS/restaurant-casher/readme.md

 - [x] add finished bills
 - [x] when the user goes to /welcome/bill/:billId show him the bill he came for
 - [x] creating the app routes structure in ./readme.md file.
+- [x] Responsivity
+- [z] change the links inside the routes panel to be only links without btns inside it.

 > In progress.
-- [ ] Responsivity

 > Global tasks
 - [ ] make when an admin wants to order, let show him a panel of branches he wants to order with.
 - [ ] make when a non-admin goes to the dashboard, show him with a div that says you don't have the premision to get into the dashboard, and show him a button or a link that says go to the home page.
 - [ ] make a wrapper around the routes panel .
-- [ ] change the links inside the routes panel to be only links without btns inside it.
 - [ ] when you finish ordering show him a panel if he want to see the bill in the bills component
 - [ ] when sending something to the db you should make a comment of what the structure of the object or the thing you are going to send
 - [ ] Handle Errors